jpsowin/minimal-mistakes/_pages/index.md

 ### All the Postman books

 You can see a [selected bibliography](https://en.wikipedia.org/wiki/Neil_Postman#Selected_bibliography) on Wikipedia.
-I'd sure pay a dollar to know what Neil would've thought about Wikipedia.
-The thing that really shouldn't work and yet works so well it has replaced encyclopedias.
+I'd sure pay a dollar to know what Neil would've thought about Wikipedia — the thing that shouldn't work yet works so well it's replaced encyclopedias.

 ### Who made this?

-Hey there, I'm Josh Sowin.
+Oh hai, I'm Josh Sowin.
 I created this site back in 2005 because of the impact Postman had on me.
 These days I'm the CEO of [Brainjolt](http://brainjoltmedia.com), a viral content company that reaches half of America.
-We entertain people.
+We entertain people by telling engaging stories for social media.
 Sure, pass me a slice of that irony pie.

 But seriously, please enjoy comfort content in reasonable quantities.